dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2023/12/31
+Not a new idea, but I wonder if the web (similar to how we browse code) could be more about structured data and less about styles.
+It might be too late for HTML, but what if browsers rendered markdown 🤔 This also solves the light/dark mode "problem" with local rendering.

+#### 2023/12/30
+Similar to how we might see ads on websites, maybe we could have "ads" in codebases showing links to related code or well-known bugs/pitfalls/etc related to the code on the screen.
+Like inspections in #IntelliJ but less focused on the specific line of code 🧐

+#### 2023/12/28
+To be clear, when I suggest tracking user navigation on codebases, it's not just about improving the IDE/editor experience, but about improving the code (or how we think about it) in the context of the current project and people.
+Or at least learning about it based on data.

 #### 2023/12/27
 It would be great to have use cases for tracking user navigation on codebases.
 If you're using #IntelliJ-based IDE on a project big enough to benefit from usage/navigation tracking, please let me know, and I might tweak this plugin <https://github.com/dkandalov/activity-tracker> so that it works well for your project.